Pepijnk12/REMLA/README.md

 ## DVC
 Everything in the ```data/``` directory is tracked by DVC.

+## Docker
+Dockerfiles are found in the docker folder.
+Note that the build context should be the root project folder, and not the folder the dockerfile is contained in.
+There is a base image, which is extended by a "local" version (uses local version of files for testing purposes), and a "remote" version which pulls its information from version control (todo).

+To build the base:
+`docker build -f docker/base/Dockerfile -t remlabase .`

+To build the local:
+`docker build -f docker/local/Dockerfile -t remlalocal .`

+To run the server, run an instance of the remlalocal image.
+``

 <hr>
 Note: this sample project was originally created by @partoftheorigin